-Now you can unlock the treasures of this captivating place with the handy Prague Card, which gives free entry to more than 44 of the top attractions.
+Now you can unlock the treasures of this captivating place with the handy Prague Card, which gives free entry to 60 of the top attractions.

 Explore Prague Castle with its magnificent palaces and learn the sad tale of Dalibor the knight.
-See the wonderful churches, like St Nicholas in Malá Strana, and the entrancing chateaus, like Zbraslav or Troja.
+See the wonderful churches, like St. Vitus Cathedral in Prague Castle, and the entrancing chateaus, like Troja or Nelahozeves Castle.

-Enjoy the collections in the Decorative Arts Museum, pay homage to Mozart at the Mozart Museum, and don’t forget to taste the delicious exhibits at the Chocolate Museum!
+Enjoy the collections at the Lobkowicz Palace, admire the historical building of the National Museum and don’t forget to taste the delicious exhibits at the Chocolate Museum!

-You have an option of a 2, 3 or 4 day Card.
+You have an option of a 2, 3 or 4 day Card (valid on a daily, not an hourly basis).
 Visit as many attractions as you want on each day for one low, affordable price.
 Tailor your own custom itineraries, and with unlimited flexibility, you can change your plans on the fly.

 Sightseeing in Prague is easy with the super-value Prague Card.
-It not only gives you free entry to more than 44 of the most popular attractions in the city but also entitles you to useful discounts on a number of services.
+It not only gives you free entry to 60 of the most popular attractions in the city but also entitles you to useful discounts on a number of services.

-The card comes with a handy booklet and is valid for 2, 3 or 4 days.
+The card comes with a detailed printed city map and is valid for 2, 3 or 4 days.

-The attractions for which your Prague Card provides free entry are spread between four different parts of the city:
+The attractions for which your Prague Card provides free entry are spread between various districts of the city:

-Prague Castle, Old Town, the Mala Strana and the New Town.
+Prague Castle, Old Town, the Jewish Quarter, Charles Bridge, Petrín Hill, the Mala Strana, the New Town and others.
 You are also entitled to free admission to Vyšehrad Castle and to several other castles and chateaus.